repent-or-perish/update-station-poc/README.md

 Update Station is a GTK-based application for managing software update settings on GhostBSD.
 This application allows users to configure how often the system checks for updates.

 This provides a wireframe for defining a basic look and feel of the app.
+This is simply here on the shelf to be worked on during a later sprint.

 ## Features